OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 Click on the Done button in Team to Department Mapping screen, which will initiate following workflows:
 a.
 Kronos to Shifts – Open Shift sync
 b.
 Kronos to Shifts – Approved or Declined Open Shift Request sync
 c.
-Kronos to Shifts – Approved Swap Shift Request sync
+Kronos to Shifts – Approved or Declined Swap Shift Request sync
 d.
 Kronos to Shifts – Time Off Reason sync
 e.
 Kronos to Shifts – Approved or Declined Time Off Sync
 f.
 Shifts to Kronos – Time Off Request sync